 English and Joint Schools

-Most papers are taught through a combination of Faculty lectures, and Queen’s or inter-collegiate classes (small groups) and tutorials (groups of two or three).
-For example, a typical period paper will be taught over one term, and made up of six tutorials, for which you will write a weekly essay, four classes on history and context, for which you will be asked to prepare assigned reading, and lectures in the Faculty, which you choose yourself, with guidance from your tutor.
+Studying English at Queen’s means joining a friendly and lively community of students and tutors who will encourage and support you as you encounter new texts and ideas.
+Most English papers are taught through a combination of Faculty lectures (with students from across the University), and Queen’s classes (with the rest of your Queen’s year group) and tutorials (with one or two other Queen’s students).
+For example, a typical first-year paper will be taught over one term, and is made up of six tutorials, for which you will write a weekly essay, four classes on historical and critical context, for which you will be asked to prepare reading and perhaps a presentation, and lectures in the Faculty, which you choose yourself, with guidance from your tutor.
 If you are taking English with another subject, you may take a paper over two terms, alternating between your subjects weekly.
-While period papers are assessed by examination, other papers—the first-year ‘Introduction to English Language and Literature’ paper, the final-year Shakespeare, special option and dissertation papers—are assessed by extended essay or portfolio.
-Queen’s awards an annual prize, the JA Scott Prize, for the student with the highest Finals result in English or History and their joint schools.
+You will meet with a tutor every week in the term, and this close attention means that we can provide exactly the support you need to get the most out of the course.